 In the late 90s, Burner communities continued to blossom in ever more diverse locales.
 As the number of people that traveled to the Black Rock Desert increased, so did the connections between people.
 Large-scale Burning Man-inspired events were organized, far from Black Rock City and the Bay Area.
 The first of these was Burning Flipside and the temporary city of Pyropolis, organized by the Austin Burn group in 1998.
 It is now an alternative destination, a place for people to invest their creative energy, for those who don’t necessarily have the resources to make the annual trek to Nevada.
 A rich and diverse community thrives around Flipside, as it does in many other regions.
 From Burning Mooseman in the Ontario backwoods, to Burning Toast in the Arizona desert, Burners are creating their own unique gatherings everywhere.

 Burning Man has become a social movement, a cultural force whose octopoid memetic reach is immeasurable.
-In the past few years, the Regionals program expanded to encompass over sixty communities in seven countries, spread out over four continents.
+In the past few years, the Regionals program expanded to encompass over 120 communities in 32 countries, spread out over four continents.
 The role of each Regional Representative has also changed.
 In many places, the Reps are no longer simply information providers on behalf of Burning Man.
 Most often, they are brought into the program as regionals because they are seen as community builders, Burners who are active in bringing together people on a local level.
 Through a self-nomination process, Burning Man is introduced to these candidates, who are qualified into the network and provided with resources to help them organize their communities.
 Often the Reps are also guiding participants in the creation of local Burn events.

 And, as Burning Man grew into a city that in 2002 topped 29,000 participants, the role of Regional communities themselves, in relation to the main event, continued to evolve.
 Attending a local event offers potential Burning Man participants a taste, an introduction, to the core philosophies and modes of social organization that are at the heart of this burgeoning international cultural movement.